 Now that you're familiar with your Events dashboard, you're going to be amazed by how easy it is to create your event and get to work.

-1. Your first move is to step is to create your event and select your Page action: RSVP or Ticketed event.
+1. Your first move is to create your event and select your event response type: RSVP or Ticketed event.

-2. Now that you've decided why Type of event you're hosting, we can start to define our event by filling in the details.
+2. Now that you've decided what type of event you're hosting, we can start to define our event by filling in the details.
 These details are the backbone of your event and include: